nextcloud/providers/README.md

 # Providers
-Community-maintained list of Nextcloud providers
+Community maintained list of Nextcloud providers

-**If you quickly want to sign up to a reliable Nextcloud provider that gives at least 2GB of free, unlimited storage, you can use our [simple signup](https://nextcloud.com/signup) program where we select a provider for you based on your location.**
+**If you quickly want to sign up to a reliable Nextcloud provider that gives at least 2GB of free, unlimited storage, you can use our [simple signup](https://nextcloud.com/signup/) program where we select a provider for you based on your location.**

 Please note that we have no formal relationship with any of these providers and take no responsibility for their services or quality.
-If you want to be sure to get quality service with the backing of Nextcloud engineers, get in [contact with us](https://nextcloud.com/enterprise/buy) or [one of our partners.](https://nextcloud.com/partners)
+If you want to be sure to get quality service with the backing of Nextcloud engineers, get in [contact with us](https://nextcloud.com/enterprise/buy/) or [one of our partners.](https://nextcloud.com/partners/)

 You can leave comments on your experiences with the providers or ask questions in our [hosting category on the forums.](https://help.nextcloud.com/c/hosting) Feedback is VERY much welcomed as it helps others to choose their ideal provider!